-He had been looking at the building next to Crossroads for quite some time and he and his son decided to make the move together to relocate Frankel’s to Garwood.
+He had been looking at the building next to Crossroads for quite some time and he and his son decided to make the move together to relocate Frankel’s to Garwood, NJ.
 Entrepreneurship clearly runs in the family as Marty’s son, Lee Frankel, started Crossroads when he was only 21 years old!
 We all know and love this local venue which brings in the most amazing musical acts every month!

 So, one day, the humorous Marty just put a “Gone Fishin’” sign on his door in Brooklyn and started packing.
 He stated that he is happier now that he doesn’t have to make the long trek each morning and can spend more time with his wife and family.
 He is excited just to be able to sleep!

-He hopes the store will continue to draw the same type of customers – those who come into town to work on the bridges, construction projects, and those needing work clothes.
+He hopes that the Frankel’s in Garwood, NJ, will continue to draw the same type of customers – those who come into town to work on the bridges, construction projects, and those needing work clothes.
 He prides himself on carrying the top brands in the business – Carhartt, Timberland, Thorogood Shoes (which he loves because they are made in the USA, Union made, and employee owned), Carolina boots, and Chippewa boots.

 “I like retail – it’s what I do”, stated Marty.
 “My friends ask me when am I going to retire… I couldn’t imagine doing anything else.
 I mean – how many people can say their business has been open for 126 years?”

 The best part of the entire interview was when we were wrapping up…two young men entered the store in their outdoor work attire.
-They stated that they needed some steel-toe boots and had been looking for a “boot barn”.
+The men stated that they needed some steel-toe boots and had been looking for a “boot barn”.
 They were both from Tennessee and Marty asked them how they had heard of the store.
 They said they were working on a nearby project and a buddy told them that “Frankel’s was the place to go”!